Big Apple Comic Con: Antecedents

 Major comic book conventions in New York City prior to the Big Apple Comic Con included Dave Kaler's Academy Con, which ran annually from 1965 to 1967; Phil Seuling's Comic Art Convention, which ran annually from 1968 to 1983 (Seuling died in 1984); and the large annual Creation conventions, usually taking place over the weekend following Thanksgiving from 1971 to 1987.
 (Creation sometimes put on as many as a half-dozen smaller New York City shows per year).
 From 1993 to 1995, promoter Frederic Greenberg began hosting Great Eastern Conventions shows annually at venues including the Jacob K. Javits Convention Center.
 (Great Eastern also ran shows in New Jersey, Pennsylvania, and Massachusetts.)
 Other companies, including Dynamic Forces, held New York City conventions, but all were on a smaller scale than the Seuling shows.
 Changes in the industry, popular culture, and the resurgent city itself since the troubled 1960s and '70s made large-scale comic-book conventions difficult to hold profitably.
-Jonah Weiland of ComicBookResources.com also noted that "... dealing with the various convention unions made it difficult for most groups to get a show off the ground."